Suzuki Swift: Powertrain

-It is equipped with either a 1.25-litre 4-cylinder K12C Dualjet dual injectors petrol engine developing 90 PS and 120 Nm of torque or a 1.0-litre 3-cylinder K10C Boosterjet direct injection turbocharged petrol engine for the global market developing 111 PS and 160-170 Nm of torque, both engines are available for regular and mild hybrid forms depending on the market.
-As standard, all engines are mated with a 5-speed manual transmission (6-speed for Swift Sport), this transmission is also standard for mild hybrid (pre-facelift) and AWD (1.25-litre only) models in Europe.
-The 1.25-litre engine can be selected with CVT transmission option and the 6-speed automatic transmission option is available exclusively for the turbocharged engines.
+It is equipped with either a 1.25-liter 4-cylinder K12C Dualjet dual injectors gasoline engine developing 90 PS and 120 Nm of torque or a 1.0-liter 3-cylinder K10C Boosterjet direct injection turbocharged gasoline engine for the global market developing 111 PS and 160-170 Nm of torque, both engines are available for regular and mild hybrid forms depending on the market.
+As standard, all engines are mated with a 5-speed manual transmission (6-speed for Swift Sport), this transmission is also standard for mild hybrid (pre-facelift) and AWD (1.25-liter only) models in Europe.
+The 1.25-liter engine can be selected with CVT transmission option and the 6-speed automatic transmission option is available exclusively for the turbocharged engines.

-For the Japanese market, the 1.25-litre K12C Dualjet engine is offered in three variants; regular petrol engine, mild hybrid and full hybrid, depending on the trim levels.
+For the Japanese market, the 1.25-liter K12C Dualjet engine is offered in three variants; regular gasoline engine, mild hybrid and full hybrid, depending on the trim levels.
 Unlike in Europe, the AWD model can be ordered with CVT transmission option and the full hybrid model is only available with a 5-speed clutchless automated manual transmission (AGS).
-The 1.0-litre turbocharged engine was also offered in RSt trim until May 2020 and only available with automatic transmission.
-The engine is tuned to run with regular octane petrol (90–95 RON) which is only producing 102 PS and 150 Nm of torque.
+The 1.0-liter turbocharged engine was also offered in RSt trim until May 2020 and only available with automatic transmission.
+The engine is tuned to run with regular octane gasoline (90–95 RON) which is only producing 102 PS and 150 Nm of torque.

-In India though, it is expected to come equipped the familiar 83 PS 1.2-litre 4-cylinder K12M petrol engine and a 75 PS 1.25-litre Fiat-sourced (D13A) turbodiesel engine variant from the previous generations.
+In India though, it is expected to come equipped the familiar 83 PS 1.2-liter 4-cylinder K12M gasoline engine and a 75 PS 1.25-liter Fiat-sourced (D13A) turbodiesel engine variant from the previous generations.
 The former is also available in Latin America, Caribbean, Africa, Middle East and several Asian countries; while the latter was only available for Indian market and discontinued in April 2020.

-The Thai-market third generation Swift received the reworked 1.2-litre K12M engine with Dualjet technology in February 2018.
+The Thai-market third generation Swift received the reworked 1.2-liter K12M engine with Dualjet technology in February 2018.

-For the 2021 European model, due the implementation of Euro 6d emission standard, both 1.0-litre turbocharged and 1.25-litre engines were replaced by a brand new 1.2-litre K12D Dualjet dual VVT engine with 12-volt mild hybrid system and become standard engine in Europe.
+For the 2021 European model, due the implementation of Euro 6d emission standard, both 1.0-liter turbocharged and 1.25-liter engines were replaced by a brand new 1.2-liter K12D Dualjet dual VVT engine with 12-volt mild hybrid system and become standard engine in Europe.
 This engine is also available for the facelifted Swift in New Zealand, Singapore, Taiwan, Hong Kong and Macau.
-In February 2021, the facelifted Indian market Swift received a brand new BS6 compliant 1.2-litre K12N Dualjet dual VVT engine.
+In February 2021, the facelifted Indian market Swift received a brand new BS6 compliant 1.2-liter K12N Dualjet dual VVT engine.

 Several countries in Latin America received K12C Dualjet mild hybrid engine option in November 2021, the engine is only available with a 5-speed manual transmission.

 In August 2022, Maruti Suzuki launched CNG version of K12N Dualjet engine in India.